mlflow/mlflow-export-import/README_bulk.md

 ## Overview

-Three types of bulk tools:
+Three sets of bulk tools:
 * All - all MLflow objects of the tracking server.
-* Registered models - models and their versions' runs and experiments.
+* Registered models - models and their versions' run and the run's experiment.
 * Experiments.

 Notes: